 You agree to the disclosure

-If you request us to disclose your personal data to other people or organisations such as to a relative to deal with your account on your behalf or you otherwise agree to such disclosures.
+If you request us to disclose your personal data to other people or organisations such as to a relative to deal with your account or to a person or organisation who has agreed to pay your bill or to a company dealing with a claim on your behalf or you otherwise agree to such disclosures (for example to a charity providing you with debt assistance).

 Priority Services Register

 If you elect to go on our Priority Services Register or PSR (which is a service open to certain customers who due to their health, age etc may require additional assistance), we need your consent to store and share your sensitive health information.
-If you consent to us storing and sharing this sensitive health information we will use it and pass it on automatically using standard industry dataflows to relevant industry bodies like electricity distributors, gas transporters, other energy suppliers, any sub-contractors like metering companies that provide field services to enable us and them to consider what additional help and support you may need for example if there is a power loss.
+If you consent to us storing and sharing this sensitive health information we will use it and pass it on automatically using standard industry dataflows to relevant industry bodies like electricity distributors, gas transporters, (who may share it with water companies in line with agreed industry processes) other energy suppliers, any sub-contractors like metering companies that provide field services to enable us and them to consider what additional help and support you may need for example if there is a power loss or loss of water supply.

 We may need to share your vulnerable information with third parties because we believe you or someone else’s life is in imminent danger.
 This will be assessed on an individual basis and we will not share information unless we really believe there is a serious risk.
 We anticipate this will occur very rarely.